fnayou/symfony-micro-framework/README.md

 ## How to use ?

-you can create a new project using `composer` :
+You can create a new project using `composer` :

 ```bash
 $ php composer.phar create-project fnayou/symfony-micro-framework
 ```

+That's it ! you have full working project with :
+  - `.editorconfig` file
+  - PHPCodeSniffer configuration just run command `bin\standards`
+  - Scrutinizer configuration file
+  - PHPCSFixer configuration file
+  - and much more

+Don't waste time configuring, start coding !

 ## Included packages ?